Dee-6777/RedHat-tasks/Task_3/Problem_2/readme.md

 ## Solution 2: (Using awk)
 * Time Complexity : O(n) (linear complexity)

+* How to run : Type `sh Code2.sh` in your bash terminal

 * Explanation :
     * `awk '!_[$0]++' dup.txt` : awk reads each line and !_[$0]++ first checks the first occurance of each line and then increements the count.
     * `cat -n > output2.txt` : cat appends the uniq lines along with the line numbers inside the output file.